Are You Ready to Quit Smoking?

 - Set a quit date and stick to it

-- Get the support and understanding of your family, friends and co-workers
+- Get the support from family, friends and co-workers

 - Review past attempts to quit, what worked and what did not

-- Talk to your doctor about using nicotine replacement therapy (patch, gum, lozenge)
+- Talk to your doctor about nicotine replacement therapy (patch, gum, lozenge)

-- Be a support to someone who is quitting
+- Be a support to someone else who is quitting

 - Learn how to handle the urge to smoke